reujab/ramon/README.md

 #### `push` table

 This action pushes values to arrays.
 You can set the capacity of the array by declaring a variable named `<array name>_cap`.
+When pushing to an array that is at capacity, the oldest value is overwritten with the pushed value.

 ```toml
 [var]